 12 Steps of Alcoholics Anonymous

-Suggestions for recovery if you decide to be rigorously honest with yourself
+Suggestions for recovery if you decide to be rigorously honest, open, and willing with yourself

 2. Came to believe that a Power greater than ourselves could restore us to sanity.